cartesi/rollups-examples/calc/README.md

 ![cartesi drawio](https://user-images.githubusercontent.com/4421825/152856411-85dfdecc-97f6-4269-b9f2-004fc3aae7bb.png)

 The calc application is a simple math calculator that performs two operands' operations inside the cartesi machine.
-The input expected is a JSON string with the operands and the operator.
+The input expected is a string with mathematic expression.
 For instance
 ```
-{"op": "+", "opdf": "36", "opds": "69"}
+3 + 2 + 5 - 9
 ```
-Where "op" represents the operation (+-\*/), "opdf" is the first operand, and "opds" is the second operand.
-Note that this JSON string should necessarily be in hexadecimal.
+And this string should necessarily be in hexadecimal.
 In the example above, the hexadecimal should be like below.
 ```
-0x7b226f70223a20222b222c20226f706466223a20223336222c20226f706473223a20223639227d
+0x332b322b352d39
 ```
-You can use the calc front-end in this project which does the conversion of the operations in a simple way for users.
-It is also a python script in the .calc/front folder.

 In the next section, you can see how to interact with the DApp to send inputs and see the notices array.